BoseVJeff/wix_flutter/README.md

 	These are the files used to generate the `.msi` installer for Windows builds of this project.
 The entire `windows.wxs` file is plain XML with comments and so can be edited with any compatible editor.
 For auto-complete and other comforts, use Visual Studio (2022 Community Edition used for this project) with the Wix Toolset Visual Studio Extension for your version of Visual Studio.

+	To customise the installer, modify the files in the `msi\assets` folder while retaining the existing file formats/extensions.
+If `License.rtf` needs to be edited, preferably use something like `WordPad` for the purpose.

 Other changes:

 1. Added `/lib/build_runner_test/` and related dependencies